Kia Niro Insurance Rates

 Rates are averaged for all Kia Niro models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk that tend to have accidents or serious violations may be required to pay an average of $1,450 more every year for car insurance
+- Higher risk drivers that have major violations or accidents may pay on average $1,450 more per year for auto insurance

 Rate Tables and Charts